Code-Institute-Submissions/rockanrolla/README.md

 + __*Pictures:*__

   - The contents displayed on the first column of this section are about the band's concerts.
 A carrousel displays nine cards, every one containing an image and some information about a concert in a world venue.
-This cards are ordered by year to show the visitor the band progress through the years.
+These cards are ordered by year to show the visitor the band progress through the years.

   - The contents displayed on the second column are about feedback from events provided by fans that attended some of the concerts of the band.